 Some of the focus of the India participation at EFM would include — Co-Production Treaties, partnerships and invite global delegates for the 53rd edition of IFFI (November 20-28, 2022), ease of shooting films in India through Film Facilitation Office (FFO), that facilitates Single Window Clearance for filmmakers and provides the platform for ‘film tourism’ in India.

 Presentation of market exhibitors

-Once again, participants from all over the world are expected to attend the EFM.
+Once again, participants from all over the world will attend the EFM in Online platform.
 Global sales companies present their current film lineups and their upcoming films.
 Promotion agencies advertise films and talents from their countries, institutions provide information on funding options, and film commissions bring shooting locations and infrastructure into focus.
 These exhibitors will also be central to the digital market format.
-Market visitors receive access to the Participants Guide and the digital booths that contain the companies’ programme and events, and can make contact with the exhibitors.
+Market visitors receive access to the Participants Guide, digital newsstand (India focused Pickle Berlinale/EFM edition will be part of the digital newsstand) and the digital booths that contain the companies’ programme and events, and can make contact with the exhibitors.
 Exhibitors can use their preferred video conference systems for meetings.

 EFM Industry Sessions: Comprehensive conference programme and EFM podcast

 In addition, this year the market will also include a comprehensive conference programme: This will take place online on the EFM website (http://www.efm-berlinale.de) on all seven days of the market as a cooperative programme by Berlinale Series Market, EFM Industry Sessions — Shaping Change, Diversity & Inclusion, Sustainable Development and discuss the most pressing questions of the Future.